Life in Barcelona

 - © Judit Contreras

 The Barcelona metropolitan area has one of Europe's most important university communities and one of Spain's greatest concentrations of international students.
-Eight universities and a wide range of research centres and science parks provide a suitable setting for study and research.
+Eight universities and a wide range of research centers and science parks provide a suitable setting for study and research.

 The city combines this exceptional academic environment with an unbeatable quality of life.
 In comparison with other large European cities, the cost of living is relatively low.
 The city has a Mediterranean climate with mild winters and hot summers, and its excellent location offers endless opportunities for leisure time, thanks to the magnificent beaches of the Catalan coast and the chance to ski, trek and climb in the Pyrenees, near the Catalan capital.

 The Institute is integrated in the Universitat Pompeu Fabra’s (UPF) Research Park of social sciences at the Ciutadella Campus.
-The UPF is situated in the Vila Olímpica neighbourhood, next to the Parc de la Ciutadella and the Barcelona Zoo.
+UPF is situated in the Vila Olímpica neighbourhood, next to the Parc de la Ciutadella and the Barcelona Zoo.

 As its name indicates, the Vila Olimpica neighbourhood was built to house the athletes participating in the 1992 Barcelona Olympic Games.
 It mainly consists of modern apartment blocks and spacious, green areas such as the Parc de la Cituadella and is very close to the beach.